marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Create Image Inventory

 The following script generates an inventory of all camera trap images and performs some basic checks.
-The code is parallelized to speed up the checks -- use the following options to make the most of the parallelization:
+The code is parallelized to speed up the checks -- use the following options to make the most of the parallelization (it still takes roughly 1 hour per 60k images).

 ```
 ssh lab